afrank03/prs-guideline/README.md

 >
 >   - What are people's thoughts on this and that.
 >   - Do we want to apply this design pattern here?
->   - Not 100% happy with that bit, anyone knows better approach?
+>   - Not 100% happy with that bit, does anyone know a better approach?
 >   - etc.
 >
-> - Communicate if the work is ongoing, For example you can use tags from bellow, like [WIP] if it’s not ready to review
+> - Communicate if the work is ongoing, For example you can use tags from below, like [WIP] if it’s not ready to review
 >   - Ex. `[WIP][FEATURE] Add button component`
 > - You can put your initial comment on PR to explain, that feature is not ready yet but you want early feedback, to avoid big changes in the end.
 > - Comment on your own code if you spot something.